Tactile Modality Fusion for Vision-Language-Action Models: Methodology

 \subsection{Training}

 Despite large-scale pretraining, off-the-shelf VLAs often lack the precision required for specialized tasks.
 This motivates the use of post-training, specifically efficient finetuning recipes such as Low-Rank Adaptation (LoRA) \cite{hu2022lora}, to adapt the generalist model to specific domains without losing its pre-trained representations.
 We build on the observation that parameter-efficient finetuning provides an effective mechanism for adapting generalist VLAs, and extend this approach to integrate tactile signals into these models.
-We LoRA-finetune the linear layers of the \method{} augmented VLA.
+We LoRA-finetune the linear layers of the \method{}-augmented VLA, namely, the OpenVLA-OFT and tactile backbone linear layers, while training the model's FiLM layers from scratch.
 By freezing most of the model and updating only a targeted subset of weights, we inject novel visuotactile modalities into the policy.
-Here, we aim to retain the base VLA's semantic understanding while leveraging rich tactile feedback for contact-rich manipulation.
+In doing so, we aim to retain the base VLA's semantic understanding while leveraging rich tactile feedback for contact-rich manipulation.